edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 Start a new sketch on the yz plane.
 Draw another node sketch.
 ![10](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_10%20a%20single%20Node%20sketch%20on%20yz.png?raw=true)

-Select both Node sketches click the ControlPoly4 macro
+Select both Node sketches and click the ControlPoly4 macro
 ![02](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/icons/ControlPoly4.png?raw=true)
 ![11](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_11%20run%20ControlPoly4%20macro%20on%20two%20Node%20sketches.png?raw=true)
 This creates a ControlPoly4_2N object in the document.
-Note the '_3L_' suffix.
-This is second flavor of the ControlPoly4 category of objects
+Note the '_2N_' suffix.
+This is the second flavor of the ControlPoly4 category of objects
 ![12](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_12%20ControlPoly4_2N%20object.png?raw=true)

 In the Data Tab, you can see three parameters: